 Media Propaganda Scores

-Ranked from highest to lowest average propaganda score.
-Higher scores indicate more reliance on loaded language, selective framing, and missing context.
+Ordered from highest to lowest within the current sample.
+Higher scores indicate more loaded language, selective framing, and missing context in the stories analyzed.

 How We Score